adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #30 Add db-conifg code to server.js to be able to connect to the database

 #31 Create db-schema with new file of dbMessages.js

+#32 Create the POST-api that will send the data to the database